k79639/k79639/README.md

+Here's your updated bio with detailed project information:

+---

 # Hi, I'm Karan! 👋

 I'm an aspiring software developer and student currently pursuing my **Honours Bachelor of Computer Science** at **Sheridan College**.
 Passionate about **tech, data, and collaboration**, I'm always eager to learn and explore new technologies.